Getting Paid to Sleep Sounds Like a Dream But It’s Real

 If you’re a light sleeper and like taking care of people, you can get paid to be an overnight caregiver.
 You’ll stay at a client’s home, where you will provide services like helping with bedtime and bathroom routines, distributing medicine or doing light cleaning.

 However, some companies don’t allow their overnight caregivers to sleep.
+If you are, however, a live-in caregiver that remains with the client for 24 hours a day for a few days a week, you are expected to sleep in that time-frame, thankfully.
 You’ll also want to check what qualifications are required to be a caregiver in your state.

 Be an Overnight Pet Sitter